isglobal-brge/epimutacions/README.md

 # Acknowledgements

+This project is funded by la Fundació de la Marató de TV3 within the project [iGenCO](https://www.isglobal.org/-/igenco) (Grant number 504/C/2020).

-The authors would like to thank the team who collaborated in the initial design of the package in the European BioHackathon 2020:
-Lordstrong Akano, James Baye,
-Alejandro Caceres, Pavlo Hrab, Raquel Manzano and Margherita Mutarelli.
+The authors would like to thank the team who collaborated in the initial design of the package in the European BioHackathon 2020:  Lordstrong Akano, James Baye, Alejandro Caceres, Pavlo Hrab, Raquel Manzano and Margherita Mutarelli.

 The authors also want to thank the organization of European BioHackathon 2020 for its support.

 # Contact